yahoo/HaloDB/README.md

 Memory fragmentation is an always an issue with native memory allocation. **Using [jemalloc](http://jemalloc.net/) is highly recommended** as it provides a significant reduction in the cache's memory footprint and fragmentation.

-For fixed size keys it is possible to further reduce the memory footprint and fragmentation by using a memory pool.
-Work on this is in progress and should be ready soon.
+_For fixed size keys it is possible to further reduce the memory footprint and fragmentation by using a memory pool.
+Work on this is in progress and should be ready soon_.

 ### Delete operations.
 Delete operation for a key will add a tombstone record to a tombstone file, which is distinct from the data files.